nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_per_com_record.md

 		</tr>
 		<tr>
 			<td>Contact details</td>
 			<td>Contact details of the person completing the record.
-For example a phone number, email address.
+For example, a phone number, email address.
 Contact details are used to resolve queries about the record entry.</td>
 			<td>0 to many</td>
 			<td>O</td>
 			<td>The contact details may be for the individual completing the record, or wider team details (for example a phone number for a hospital department).
 This will be sent as text and where supported in the FHIR elements <b>PractitionerRole.telecom</b> or <b>Practitioner.telecom</b> or <b>Organization.telecom</b>.</td>